-Adrenaline injectors contain a single, premeasured dose of adrenaline, and have been designed to be given by a non-medical person, such as a friend, teacher, childcare worker, parent, passer-by or by the patient themselves (if they are not too unwell to do this).
+Adrenaline injectors contain a single, fixed dose of adrenaline, and have been designed to be given by non-medical people, such as a friend, teacher, children's education/care worker, parent, passer-by or by the patient themselves (if they are not too unwell to do this).

 Use of adrenaline in anaphylaxis assists the body's natural response

-The body's natural response to anaphylaxis is to release adrenaline, a natural "antidote" to some of the chemicals released as part of a severe allergic reaction.
-Therefore injected adrenaline assists the body's natural response.
+The body's natural response to anaphylaxis is to release adrenaline, a natural antidote to some of the chemicals released as part of a severe allergic reaction (anaphylaxis).
+Therefore, injected adrenaline assists the body's natural response.

 The potential risks of NOT giving adrenaline far outweigh the potential risks of giving adrenaline